 1: Place your left palm on your navel, inhale to a count of four, exhale to a count of 4.
 Bring your attention to the area of your belly and observe what is happening – the pathway of your breath entering your body by your nose, and how the belly lifts and gets flat by each breathing cycle.
 Repeat this for six breaths.

-2: Place your right hand on the center of your chest, breathe slowly and deeply.
+2: Now place your right hand on the center of your chest, breathe slowly and deeply.
 Observe what is happening – the pathway of your breath entering your body by your nose, and how the chest expands and gets flat by each breathing cycle.
 Repeat this for six breaths.

 3: Keep the right hand on your chest, and place the left palm on your navel.
-Keep on breathing slowly.
+Breathe slowly.
 Observe both areas underneath and around your hands.
 Repeat this for six breaths.

 4: Release your hands and come back to natural breathing.